PierreLvx/lavaux.lv/about.md

 Hi, and thanks for stopping by.

 My name is Pierre.
 I like building pragmatic engineering teams, efficient systems and elegant solutions.

-I am currently working with [SGH Capital](http://www.sghcapital.com/), out of Paris, France.
+I am currently investing with [SGH Capital](http://www.sghcapital.com/), an early-stage venture capital firm.

+Some of the investments I led are listed on [Crunchbase](https://www.crunchbase.com/person/pierre-lavaux "Pierre Lavaux on Crunchbase") and [AngelList](https://angel.co/u/pierrelavaux "Pierre Lavaux on AngelList")

 #### Why this site ?